It was pure chance that led me to discover Taking Charge of Your Fertility. It had to be. Nobody talks about this stuff.

 Every woman should possess this knowledge about her body, but since nobody wants to talk about it, I highly recommend Taking Charge of Your Fertility, 10th Anniversary Edition: The Definitive Guide to Natural Birth Control, Pregnancy Achievement, and Reproductive Health for all adult women.

 I’d like to feature more books that most women have never heard of…but that all women should read!
-Post your recommendation to comments or email me at modern mrs darcy at gmail dot com.
+Post your recommendation to comments.
 Thanks!